The ‘Fruit of the Spirit’ Attributes

-“The Fruit of the Holy Spirit” is a biblical term that sums up nine attributes of a Christian, says Todd Shupe.
+“The Fruit of the Holy Spirit” is a biblical term that sums up nine attributes of a Christian.
 According to Paul the Apostle in his Epistle to the Galatians: “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control,” (Galatians 5:22-23).
 These are all characteristics of the Holy Spirit’s active presence in lives and a healthy Christian soul contains all of the fruits.
-In this article, former LSU professor Todd Shupe explains the nine attributes.
+There are nine attributes and each is a unique blessing.

 1. Love: Love gives freely without looking at whether the other person deserves it and it gives without expecting anything back.
 “Agape” describes the unconditional love God has for the world.